-APRA has implemented the Basel III framework, and in some areas has gone further by introducing stricter requirements (APRA superequivalence).
-This report details MBL's disclosures as required by APRA Prudential Standard APS 330: Public Disclosure as at 30 September 2021 together with the 31 March 2021 comparatives where appropriate.
+APRA has implemented the Basel III framework, and in some areas has introduced stricter requirements (APRA superequivalence).
+This report details MBL's disclosures as required by APRA Prudential Standard APS 330: Public Disclosure as at 31 March 2022 together with the 31 March 2021 comparatives where appropriate.